Skip to main content

-1. Specify the amount the customer needs to pay.
+1. Say how much the customer needs to pay.

-3. Receive a link to the payment page, where the customer can complete the payment.
+3. Get back a link to the payment page, where the customer pays.

-In this simplest scenario, you only need to provide the amount that needs to be paid.
-This is the most basic setup for a payment.
+The simplest case: all you need is the amount to charge.
+This is the most basic setup.

-• Scenario: You want to create a payment intent for a customer to pay GMD 450, but you do not specify a customer or any other optional parameters.
+• Situation: You want a customer to pay GMD 450, and you’re not adding a customer record or any other optional details.

 • Request: